woocommerce/woocommerce-subscriptions-restrict-product/README.md

-**NOTE: This mini-plugin is still in development and isn't ready for production**
+**NOTE: This mini-plugin is still in beta.
+If you'd like to be a tester, please let us know :) **

 # WooCommerce Subscriptions Restrict Product